Moderate averaged deviations for a multi-scale system with jumps and memory: Introduction

 \no We stress that the moderate deviations regime of speed $b(\varepsilon)= \varepsilon^\theta$, $\theta \in \Big (\frac{1}{2},1 \Big ) $, is an intermediary regime between the central limit approximation $a(\varepsilon)= \sqrt{\varepsilon}$ and the large deviations regime $a(\varepsilon)=1$.
 The moderate deviations regime is a very desirable asymptotic regime for the sake of applications since the rate function involves a quadratic functional which is often easier to use in applied problems in comparison with the more involved forms of the rate function used in large deviations statements.
 We refer as examples \cite{Friz, Jacquier} for the application of moderate deviations principles in Finance, \cite{Guillin2} in Statistics and \cite{Keblaner} where the moderate deviations regime is used to study asymptotics of exit times results for discrete random dynamical systems. \\

 \no In order to prove our result we use the weak convergence approach of Dupuis, Ellis, Budhiraja and collaborators that rely on the equivalence in Polish spaces between the definition of large deviations principle and the variational principle nowadays known in the literature as the Laplace-Varadhan principle.
 Initially, Fleming applied in \cite{Fleming1, Fleming3} methods of stochastic control to large deviations problems.
 The control-theoretical approach was carried out later in order to derive variational formulas for Laplace functionals of Markov processes in different contexts (cf.\cite{Dupuis Ellis}).
-In \cite{BD00} the authors derive a sufficient condition for large deviations principles (LDPs for short) for Brownian diffusions and later for jump-diffusions in \cite{BDM11}, \\ \cite{ BCD13} through the establishment of variational formulas for Laplace functionals of Markov processes.
-We refer the reader for the recent book \cite{Budhiraja book} for an out-to-date introduction to the subject.
-The weak convergence approach was used to derive moderate deviations principles to stochastic dynamical systems given by SPDEs driven by Gaussian noises in \cite{Belfadli MDP}, \cite{Wang2} and \cite{Li-Wang MDP}.
-In \cite{BDG15} the authors derive a sufficient condition for a MDP that was successfully applied in \cite{BW16} and in \\ \cite{Wang1, Zheng-Zhai-Zhang} to the study of MDPS for SPDEs.
+In \cite{BD00} the authors derive a sufficient condition for large deviations principles (LDPs for short) for Brownian diffusions and later for jump-diffusions in \cite{BDM11, BCD13} through the establishment of variational formulas for Laplace functionals of Markov processes.
+We refer the reader for the recent book \cite{Budhiraja book} for a up-to-date introduction to the subject.
+In \cite{BDG15} Budhiraja, Dupuis and Ganguly derive a sufficient condition for a MDP that was successfully applied in \cite{BW16} and in \cite{Zheng-Zhai-Zhang} to the study of MDPS for SPDEs.
 The literature on large/moderate deviations principles for stochastic differential equations with delay is not so extensive such as in other domains of applications.
 We refer the reader to the works \cite{Azencott} and \cite{Lipshutz} where the authors apply Freidlin-Wentzell types of LDPs to the study of the first exit time problem in the small noise limit for Gaussian diffusions with delay.
 For the application of the weak convergence approach in the establishment of MDPs to stochastic differential delay equations we mention the works \cite{Ma-Xi, Suo-Tao-Zhang}.

 \paragraph{Strategy of the proof.}

 \no The proof of the main result of this work follows from an abstract sufficient condition for moderate deviations principles stated as Theorem 9.9 in \cite{Budhiraja book}.
 In our case the application of this abstract condition is not straightforward due to the coupling between the slow variable $X^\varepsilon$ and the fast variable $Y^\varepsilon$ in (\ref{eq: the multiscale system int}) with different scaling orders in $\varepsilon \ra 0$.